 I can’t help but smile now as I pen down my adventures in Iceland as I’m listening to Ludovico’s Elegy for the Arctic, it’s quite fitting.

-It was my 30th birthday last December and I wanted to celebrate this milestone by taking it up a notch with my partner this year instead of having an intimate dinner at home with Christmas leftovers.
+It was my 30th birthday a few days ago and I wanted to celebrate this milestone by taking it up a notch with my partner this year instead of having an intimate dinner at home with Christmas leftovers.

 I wanted something a little awe-inspiring, a little extraordinary from what we do every year.
-Iceland was a remarkable trip and yes, we had a very snowy, white Christmas right next to an active volcano named Katla where our hotel was located.
+When I looked at the map of Europe, Iceland seemed to be the answer.
+I knew instantly that it required meticulous planning as we would have poor weather and the holiday season prices to handle.
+I started putting money aside and making tour reservations as early as April in the year.
+In a nutshell, this was a remarkable trip and yes, we had a very snowy, white Christmas right next to an active volcano named Katla where our hotel was located.

 Reykjavik: As were there during Christmas, the city, like many across the world was brightly lit up and was very festive.
 It was dark and stormy when we arrived on Christmas eve.
 We used the Flybus Shuttle service that took us to Reykjavik’s city centre.
 Our apartment was very close to Harpa Music Hall.